tnmcneil/CS411/Docs/Team_Assignment_2.md

 #### WhereWeGoin.io

-**Description:** A user tells us a City they plan on traveling to and the time of year they plan on going.
-We then use this information coupled with the user’s profile to help recommend attractions and things to do for the user on their preferences.
-We will need to pull in 2 datasets, one for the weather data (OpenWeatherMap, Accuweather, etc..) and the other for the location/tourist activity data(TripAdvisor, etc…).
-We will use a database to store user account information and data about the user to make better recommendations (such as their preferences and things they like to do, age, and what not potentially).
-We will also allow the user to give us their (discord channel/email address/ twitter) so that we can send messages to them to alert them of the trip, this will satisfy the third requirement.
+**Description:** A user tells us a City they plan on traveling to.
+We then use this information to help recommend attractions and things to do for the user on their preferences.
+We will need to pull in 2 datasets, one for the location/tourist activity data(GooglePlaces, etc…) and Yelp for the reviews.
+We will use a database to store user account information and cache past location searches to improve search time.

 ### User Stories